feiloo/ngs_pipeline/README.md

 meson dist
 ```

-meson dist creates a tarball from the latest commit, not the current dir
+note: meson dist creates a tarball from the latest commit, not the current dir
-the productions server automatically tries pulling the latest dist tarball

 ```
 # when changing the buildscripts sometimes you might need to run: